The Lost Speech

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Major's Hall (here, next to this marker); a different marker also named The Lost Speech (here, next to this marker); Asahel Gridley's Bank (within shouting distance of this marker); Miller-Davis Buildings (within shouting distance of this marker); Miller-Davis Building (within shouting distance of this marker); The Rounds Block (about 300 feet away, measured in a direct line); The National Hotel (about 400 feet away); Lincoln The Lawyer (about 500 feet away).
 Touch for a list and map of all markers in Bloomington.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on May 21, 2019.
 This page originally submitted on July 13, 2012, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 440 times since then and 30 times this year.
+This page has been viewed 533 times since then and 7 times this year.
 Photos: 1, 2. submitted on July 13, 2012, by Bill Pfingsten of Bel Air, Maryland.
+3, 4, 5. submitted on May 19, 2019, by Allen C. Browne of Silver Spring, Maryland.